 You must always use the following link to access the Journal, which is also available from in the WSL Online link on various Online Research A-Z pages.
 This is the link professors should use to embed the WSJ in Canvas pages.

-Even on-campus, this link will open an OpenAthens authentication page.
-Use your Piedmont University username and password when OpenAthens asks you.
-(Your University username is not your complete email address.
-Your username is the part of your email address before the @ symbol.)
+Even on-campus, this link will open a University logn authentication page.
+Provide your Piedmont University username and password when OpenAthens asked.
+(Your University username is your complete email address.)

 1. The first time you click the link, you will be expected to create an account.
 Fill out the form and there's a blue button at the bottom to Create.